dxmegvpw/web_page/senior_thesis/senior_thesis_temp.md

 ### SUSY condition

-By carrying out the derivative with respect to the $F _ {i}$ and $D _ {i}$, we can obtain the on-shell relation of the auxiliary fields.
+By carrying out the derivative for the $F _ {i}$ and $D _ {i}$, we can obtain the on-shell relation of the auxiliary fields.
 First, let us focus on the Kähler potential.
 The term inside the trace become
 $$
     \begin{align}
         &\hspace{10pt}